bright60/ambari-flink-service/README.md

     <description>Flink shaded hadoop jar download location.
 Downloaded when setup_prebuilt is true</description>
   </property>
 ```
-- Change and confirm some setting in configuration/flink-env.xml, env.java.home
+- Change and confirm some setting in configuration/flink-env.xml, such as env.java.home
 ```
 env.java.home: /usr/java/jdk1.8.0_121
 ```